safelylaunch/ruby-client/README.md

 connection = Safelylaunch::HttpConnection.new(
   api_token: 'your env token', # required
   host: 'your project instance host', # optional, default 'TODO'
-  logger: Logger.new # optional, default Logger.new
+  logger: Logger.new, # optional, default Logger.new
-)
+  cache_time: 10 # optional, how long cache requests in seconds.
+If `nil` will disable cache.
+Default `nil` )

 client = Safelylaunch::Client.new(connection)